 The ruined city became an instant tourist attraction.
 It is estimated 1 million people came to see the smoldering ruins the next day.

-Even before the fire was out, the National Guard was handing out cookies and milk.
+Even before firefighters extinguished the Salem fire, National Guardsmen handed out cookies and milk.

 Fearing civil unrest, Gov. David Walsh had called up 1,700 militiamen.
 They were ordered to shoot looters on sight, but the only disturbance involved a resident reentering a guarded area.